 Role of the Partnership

-Healthy rivers and Reef contributing to a prosperous region where people live, work and play.
+Healthy rivers and Reef contributing to a prosperous region where people visit, live, work, and play.

-The Mackay-Whitsunday Healthy Rivers to Reef Partnership will operate on the following principles:
+The Mackay-Whitsunday-Isaac Healthy Rivers to Reef Partnership will operate on the following principles:

 - Rigorous science – All science products produced will be reviewed using robust independent science.